Tufin/oasdiff/docs/DIFF.md

 ## Diff
-The `oasdiff diff` command displays the raw changes between OpenAPI specs.
+The `oasdiff diff` command displays the diff between OpenAPI specs.
 Output is fully detailed, typically in yaml or json but also available in text, markdown and html formats.
 This commmand is typically used to generate a structured diff report which can be consumed by other tools but it can also be viewed ny humans.